melezhik/swat/README2.md

         bar
         baz

-Generators expressions start with `:generator` marker.
+Generators expressions start with \`:generator' marker.
 Here is more example:

         # this generator generates comment lines
         # and plain string check expressions: